On the Continuum Approximation of the On-and-off Signal Control on Dynamic Traffic Networks

 Let us recall the signalized merge junction shown in Figure \ref{figsimplemerge}, and focus on the link $I_1$.
 All notations employed earlier will remain in effect in this section.

-\begin{theorem} Under the same setting and notations of Theorem \ref{estthm1}, we assume that the entrance of link $I_3$ may remain in the congested phase for some time.
+\begin{theorem} Under the same setting and notations of Theorem \ref{estthm1}, we assume that the entrance of link $I_3$ may remain in the congested phase for some period of time, which spans at least several signal cycles.
 Then if the Hamiltonian is triangular,

 where $C_1$ and $C_3$ denotes the flow capacity of link $I_1$ and $I_3$ respectively.
-If the Hamiltonian is smooth and strictly concave,
+If the Hamiltonian is strictly concave,